Country-specific legal content

 | WITNESS ADDRESS | 55 Customhouse Quay, Wellington 6011 |

-| WITNESS QUALIFICATION | Lawyer or Legal Executive (as required by PPPR Act 1988, s 9(2)(b)) |
+| WITNESS QUALIFICATION | Lawyer, Legal Executive, or authorised officer of a Trustee Corporation (as required by PPPR Act 1988, s 94A — eligibility) |

-| WITNESS CERTIFICATE | The witness must certify that: (1) the donor appeared to understand the nature and effect of this EPA; (2) the donor signed it voluntarily; and (3) the witness explained the EPA to the donor before signing |
+| WITNESS CERTIFICATE | The witness must, before the Donor signs, explain the EPA's effect and certify in writing that: (1) the Donor appeared to understand the nature and effect of this EPA; (2) the Donor signed it voluntarily and free from undue influence; (3) the witness explained the EPA and the prescribed Information to the Donor; and (4) the witness is independent of both the Donor and the Attorney (no spouse, civil-union partner, de-facto partner, family member or person living with either) |

 An enduring power of attorney (EPA) is a formal legal document in which a person (the "donor") appoints another person (the "attorney") to make decisions on their behalf.
 The "enduring" element means the authority continues even if the donor later loses mental capacity — which is why EPAs are a cornerstone of personal planning in New Zealand.